-Amedeo Clemente Modigliani, the infamous early 20th-century Italian-Jewish painter and sculptor who developed a unique, modern style in the artistic quartiers of Paris, is particularly noted for his portrayal of people – including nudes – with a characteristic and easily recognizable style of elongated faces, necks and bodies in many of his paintings.
-Although Modigliani’s style is difficult to classify into the established art movements of his times, to some critics his work is reminiscent of Cubism as well as African, Egyptian and Asian face masks.
+Amedeo Clemente Modigliani, was an infamous early 20th-century Italian-Jewish painter and sculptor who developed a unique, modern style in the artistic quarters of Paris.
+He is particularly noted for his portrayal of people – including nudes – with a characteristic and easily recognizable style of elongated faces, necks, and bodies in many of his paintings.
+Although Modigliani’s style is difficult to classify into the established art movements of his time, to some critics his work is reminiscent of Cubism as well as African, Egyptian, and Asian face masks.

 The history and influences behind Amedeo Modigliani’s portraits is the subject of much debate.
 It is difficult to judge whether the novel form and expression of his subjects are the result of exotic influences or perhaps of his study of Northern Italian medieval art as well as the work of the Romanian sculptor Constantin Brancusi.

-To be sure, Modigliani brought the timeless artistic themes of the portrait and the nude into modern times, working both with sculpture and the canvas to create a style of his own that fascinated both his contemporaries as well as modern audiences.
+To be sure, Modigliani brought the timeless artistic themes of the portrait and the nude into modern times.
+Working both with sculpture and the canvas he created a style of his own that fascinated both his contemporaries as well as modern audiences.

 Amedeo Modigliani painted so many portraits of women – especially nude ones – that people began to see him as a reckless playboy, an image that he undoubtedly did not seek to change.
-It is important to remember that during his times the symbols of sexuality that he expressed were widely considered to be scandalous.
+It is important to remember that at the time the symbols of sexuality that he expressed were widely considered to be scandalous.

-Amedeo Modigliani died in 1920 at the age of 35, ravaged by tuberculosis and years of substance abuse, leaving behind a 21-year-old, pregnant finance – Jeanne Hébuterne – who committed suicide a day after his death by jumping from a fifth-floor window.
+Amedeo Modigliani died in 1920 at the age of 35, ravaged by tuberculosis and years of substance abuse.
+He left behind a 21-year-old, pregnant fiance, Jeanne Hébuterne, who committed suicide a day after his death by jumping from a fifth-floor window.
 By the end of his life, his addictions and illness had made it almost impossible for him to work and to create.
-When he passed away, many people who had known him attended his funeral, but as an artist, he died destitute and largely unappreciated outside his circle of friends, in stark contrast to the present, where his pieces fetch some of the highest prices paid for any artist.
+When he passed away, many people who had known him attended his funeral, but as an artist, he died destitute and largely unappreciated outside his circle of friends.
+This starkly contrasts with the present day in which his pieces fetch some of the highest prices paid for any artist.